 Perhaps most important, a conservation easement can be essential for passing land on to the next generation.
 By removing the land's development potential, the easement lowers its market value, which in turn lowers estate tax.
 Whether the easement is donated during life or by will, it can make a critical difference in the heirs' ability to keep the land intact.

 People execute a conservation easement because they love their open space land, and want to protect their land from inappropriate development – while keeping their private ownership of the property.
-Granting an easement to a conservation organization that qualifies under the Internal Revenue Code as a "public charity" - which nearly all land trusts do - can yield income and estate tax savings.
+Granting an easement to a conservation organization, like the Western Pennsylvania Conservancy, that qualifies under the Internal Revenue Code as a "public charity" - which nearly all land trusts do - can yield income and estate tax savings.
 Moreover, land trusts, some of which are more than 100 years old, have the expertise and experience to work with landowners and ensure that the land will remain a permanent open space.

-They are very popular.
-In the five years between 1998 and 2003, the amount of land protected by local and regional land trusts using easements tripled to 5 million acres.
+Yes, easements are commonly used in conservation.
+In the five years between 1998 and 2003, the amount of land protected by local and regional land trusts using easements tripled to five million acres.
 Landowners have found that conservation easements can be flexible tools, and yet provide a permanent guarantee that the land won't ever be developed.
 Conservation easements are used to protect all types of land, including coastlines, farm and ranchland, historical or cultural landscapes, scenic views, streams and rivers, trails, wetlands, wildlife areas, and working forests.

 An easement restricts development to the degree that is necessary to protect the significant conservation values of that particular property.
 Sometimes this totally prohibits construction, and sometimes it doesn't.
-Landowners and land trusts, working together, can write conservation easements that reflect both the landowner's desires and the need to protect conservation values.
+Landowners and land trusts, like the Western Pennsylvania Conservancy, can work together to write conservation easements that reflect both the landowner's desires and the need to protect conservation values.
 Even the most restrictive easements typically permit landowners to continue such traditional uses of the land as farming and ranching.

 Most easements "run with the land," binding the original owner and all subsequent owners to the easement's restrictions.
 Only gifts of perpetual easements can qualify for income and estate tax benefits.
 The easement is recorded at the county or town records office so that all future owners and lenders will learn about the restrictions when they obtain title reports.